 Alison P. Bouwmeester spent a 28-year career as a senior leader in the Central Intelligence Agency’s Directorate of Operations (Clandestine Service), where she received the Career Intelligence Medal and the National Intelligence Certificate of Distinction.
 Following a full career of worldwide service in intelligence, Ms. Bouwmeester successfully transitioned to a private sector career as a senior business executive in the defense services industry.
 She currently works as a Certified Professional Career Coach and is the Founder/CEO of Futurity, a professional services firm that provides consulting, executive coaching and training to select clients.

 Currently serving as Counsel with the Law Firm of Day Pitney, Steven Cash has broad experience at the federal and state level in the executive, legislative, and judicial branches.
 In 1994 he joined the CIA’s Office of General Counsel transferring to the Directorate of Operations before leaving the Agency in 2001.
 Mr. Cash is the recipient of the Agency's Intelligence Medal of Merit, Balkans Service Medallion, and a number of Exceptional Performance Awards.
 He is the owner and founder of Deck Prism, LLC, a consulting firm specializing in providing assistance to US and state government entities.
-He is the co-chair of the Bar Association of the District of Columbia’s Committee on National Security Law, Policy & Practice, and has taught courses at both American University and George Washington University related to intelligence.
+He is the former co-chair of the Bar Association of the District of Columbia’s Committee on National Security Law, Policy & Practice, and has taught courses at both American University and George Washington University related to intelligence.